Neural information processing and time-series prediction with only two dynamical memristors: Results and discussion

-Figure~\ref{fig1}(e) displays a typical $I(V)$ curve of the Au/VO$_{2}$/Au memristor, measured in series with the $R_{\rm s,V}$ resistor.
+The neural circuit in Fig.~\ref{fig1}a also utilizes a VO$_2$-based volatile memristor denoted by the blue icon in Fig.~\ref{fig1}(a) and displayed in the inset of Fig.~\ref{fig2}(b).
+Figure~\ref{fig2}(b) exemplifies a typical $I(V)$ curve of the Au/VO$_{2}$/Au memristor, measured in series with the $R_{\rm s,V}$ resistor.
 This corresponds to unipolar, volatile resistive switching due to a temperature and electric field controlled Mott transition \cite{Valle2019,Posa2023}.
-In our work, the asymmetric layout and the only 30~nm wide lateral gap of the Au electrodes grant a very small and, thus, homogeneous active volume.
+In our work, the asymmetric planar layout and the only 30~nm wide lateral gap of the Au electrodes grant a very small and, thus, homogeneous active volume.
 A detailed experimental analysis and finite element simulations of the device performance and resistive switching mechanism can be found in Ref.~\cite{Posa2023}.
-In the experiments discussed later, the circuit environment of the Au/VO$_{2}$/Au memristor, highlighted in blue in Fig.~\ref{fig1}(g), is further extended with the capacitor $C$ and the additional resistor $R_{\rm L}$.
+In the experiments discussed later, the circuit environment of the Au/VO$_{2}$/Au memristor, highlighted in blue in Fig.~\ref{fig2}(d), is further extended with the capacitor $C$ and the additional resistor $R_{\rm L}$.
 These, together with the $R_{\rm s,V}$ resistor form a conventional VO$_{2}$ oscillation circuit \cite{Yi2018}.
-Figure~\ref{fig1}(f) illustrates a single output voltage spike of the oscillator circuit.
+Figure~\ref{fig2}(c) illustrates a single output voltage spike, i.e.\ a single period of the oscillator circuit.
+Further details on the device preparation of both memristive devices are provided in Supplementary Discussion section S1.

-Figure~\ref{fig1}(g) summarizes the architecture of the complete neuron circuit where the lower and upper dashed arrows symbolize the coupling of the input detector and the output firing modules as well as the feedback of the output to the input, respectively.
-The detailed circuit schematics, including the instrumental implementation of the coupling and the feedback is provided in the Methods section.
+Figure~\ref{fig2}(d) summarizes the architecture of the neural circuit illustrated in Fig.~\ref{fig1}(a).
+The lower and upper dashed arrows symbolize the coupling of the input detector and the output firing modules as well as the feedback of the output to the input, respectively.

+The detailed circuit schematics, including the instrumental implementation of the coupling and the feedback is provided in Supplementary Discussion section S3.
+The circuit for time-series prediction (Fig.~\ref{fig1}(b)) relies on the Ta$_2$O$_5$ memristors only, but instead of a single input detector, double Ta$_2$O$_5$ devices with detuned dynamical properties analyze the input stream.

 \subparagraph{The memory time constant of the detector circuit.}